Chair to the Corporation

 In April 2000 he then joined the Department for Education as Senior Education Adviser for School Improvement.
 After retiring from the Department in September 2008, he provided education consultancy services until March 2013.

 Having served as Vice-Chair previously, Peter was appointed as Chair of the Corporation from August 2016.
 He is a member of the Board’s Curriculum, Quality & Standards Committee.

 In his spare time Peter is an avid armchair football follower, likes reading, walking in the surrounding countryside and spending time with his family.

-John joined Calderdale College as Principal and Chief Executive in April 2015, having worked in the further education sector for the past 20 years in a variety of lecturing, management and leadership roles.
+John joined Calderdale College as Principal and Chief Executive in April 2015.
+John has worked in the further education sector for the past 20 years in a variety of lecturing, management and leadership roles.

-He is passionate about linking skills development to employment and he joined Calderdale to continue to improve the College’s commitment to high value skills development and career progression for its students.
+He is passionate about linking skills development to employment and he joined Calderdale to continue the College’s commitment to high value skills development and career progression for its students.